WE DO THE BOOKKEEPING.....YOU DO YOUR JOB

-As a CPA I want to emphasize the first important principal is every financial transaction of a company needs to be recorded.
-This process has been made much easier with the advent of accounting software.
-For most startups, Quickbooks will do in the beginning.
-As the company grows, the choice of accounting software will become more complicated, but by then you will have hired a financial team that can make those choices.
+Bookkeeping Explained is keeping track of the money flow in a company.
+It’s critical to keep good books and records for a business, no matter how small it is.
+I’m not going to lay out exactly how to do that, but I am going to discuss a few important principals.
+As an Accountant I want to emphasize the first important principal is every financial transaction of a company needs to be recorded.
+This process has been made much easier with the advent of Bookkeeping software.
+For most startups, QuickBooks will do in the beginning.
+As the company grows, the choice of Bookkeeping software will become more complicated, but by then you will have hired a financial team that can make those choices.

 The recording of financial transactions is not an art.
 It is a science and a well understood science.
-It revolves around the twin concepts of a “chart of accounts” and “double entry accounting.”
+It revolves around the twin concepts of a “chart of accounts” and “double entry Bookkeeping.”
 Let’s start with the chart of accounts.

 Once you have a chart of accounts and have recorded financial transactions in it, you can produce reports.
 These reports are simply the balances in various accounts or alternatively the changes in the balances over a period of time.

 You have to know your way around QuickBooks

 Do you need an Accountant for Small Business?
 The answer is Yes.
 We get it—whether you’re a seasoned vet or just starting up, every small business owner wants to cut down on costs.
 So you only spend on what’s necessary for your business.
 Well, we’re here to tell you how to find a good accountant and how necessary for your small business—and well worth the accounting fees.
 When it comes down to it, a business accountant can save your business thousands and make your life as a small business owner that much easier.
 With that in mind, when to hire an accountant for a small business?
 And how to find the best accountant for your small business?